The Creel B&B

 After a working life spent abroad as an expat businessman, I saw The Creel and the owner's house next door, and, like in the old Remington advertisement, liked them so much I decided to buy them.
 Fortunately for me, they were on the market so I didn't have to make an offer that couldn't be refused.

-I've stayed in a hotel or two in my time and decided to make this one the kind of hotel I would have like to find myself in but rarely did.
+I've stayed in a hotel or two in my time and decided to make this one the kind of place I would have like to find myself in but rarely did.

 And what, you may ask, might that kind of hotel be?
 In my view, it's a simple matter of a real welcome, home comforts, rooms with a view that are also large enough to swing a cat in, and the added bonus of being somewhere new and beautiful.